The Scandinavian-looking village of Voe

 Another day to explore, with options including the beautiful St Ninian's Isle and its unusual "tombolo" sandy beach, the ancient settlement of Jarlshof and Sumburgh head, a nesting place for puffins until early August.
 Your ferry departs late afternoon or early evening for Aberdeen, arriving the next morning.

-This is a twin-centre holiday on Shetland, staying in the West Mainland and in the ancient capital of Scalloway, close to Lerwick.
+This is a twin-centre holiday on Shetland, staying in the small village of Bigton in the South and in the West Mainland.

 £725 per person in March, £750 per person in April, £780 per person for May, June & September, £800 per person for July & August.
 Prices based on 2 adults sharing a room, for 4 nights on a bed & breakfast basis in the hotels as described, return ferry travel for car and passengers from Aberdeen to Shetland, including accommodation in an outer two berth cabin in both directions.
 Meals on board are not included.
 The holiday also includes the unique Seabirds & Seals boat trip and a small group tour with our local guide.

 All our Shetland holidays include a map of the islands with recommended routes from your specified starting point, suggestions on places to see and visit depending on your personal interests and our expertise to help you get the most from your holiday.
 All itineraries and room types are presented subject to availability at specific hotels.